hmdhszd/Red-Hat-Certified-System-Administrator-RHCSA/3-Operate-Running-Systems/4-Install, configure and troubleshoot bootloaders.md

 ## Install Grub bootloader

-in order to go to the boot menu, you can press F8 OR keep shift, during the booting process.
+in order to go to the boot menu, you can press `F8` OR keep `shift`, during the booting process.

-we can press `e` to edit the grub settings and press Ctrl+X to reboot with the new settings.
+we can press `e` to edit the grub settings and press `Ctrl+X` to reboot with the new settings.

 this setting is temporary, if we wanna make it permanent, we can change the `/etc/default/grub`